 You have two methods to show the downloads in accounts.
 You can either:

 - Use a customer account app and enable our integration

 - Use your regular customer accounts and place a short snippet of code in your theme file

-We have created an integration with CustomerHub which allows you to show your digital downloads inside your customer accounts super easily.
+We have created an integration with the CustomerHub and Froonze apps, which allow you to show your digital downloads inside your customer accounts super easily without needing to add code yourself.
 All you need to do is use their Shopify app and enable our integration.

 You will need to manually place the code snippet to your theme file for the download links to appear in the customer accounts.
 They will not appear if this step isn’t followed.